-The process of seeking agreement with landowners for an easement to construct and operate the Pipeline Project will occur following the issue of the Notice of Pipeline Corridor.
+The process of seeking agreement with landowners for an easement to construct and operate the Project will occur following the issue of the Notice of Pipeline Corridor.
 As previously stated, this notice will be issued once APA is confident in the proposed pipeline corridor (i.e. following completion of the field surveys).

-The easement negotiations are likely to occur both prior to and during the regulatory approval phase of the Pipeline Project's development (refer to Section 0).
+The easement negotiations are likely to occur both prior to and during the regulatory approval phase of the Project's development.